Southern Methodist University Mustang Band: Uniforms

 The SMU Mustang Band earned its reputation as "The Best-Dressed Band in the Land" because of its multiple uniforms with a style that mimics a swing band more than a typical marching band.
-It has 32 different uniforms made up of varying combinations of pants, shirts, coats, and ties.
+It has over 29 different uniforms made up of varying combinations of pants, shirts, coats, and ties.
 Band members wear one uniform for the pregame performance and change to another just before halftime at all SMU football games where the band plays.
 The uniform style reinforces the music style of a jazz band.

 In the 1951 Cotton Bowl Classic between the University of Texas and the University of Tennessee, Irving Dreibrodt was directing the high school band portion of the halftime show.
 After seeing the Tennessee band change into tuxedos for halftime to perform the Tennessee Waltz, Dr. Dreibrodt decided that if he ever had a college band, he wanted to make it the best-dressed band in the land by using different uniforms.
 He explained why in a 2005 interview: "‘Cause in my opinion, if you please the eye, it’s a little easier to please the ear.
 So we went after pleasing the eye first."

 The current uniform parts include the following: